ObjectIsAdvantag/sparkbot-webhook-samples/README.md

 ## [roomId](examples/roomid-phantom.js)

-Fetches the identifier of the room in which this bot has just been added, and leaves the inquired room right away.
+Fetches the identifier of the room in which this bot has just been added, pushes the roomId via a direct message, and leaves the inquired room right away.

 Features illustrated by this example:
 - Help command to display available commands
 - About command to get meta info about the bot
 - Fallback message if a command is not recognized
-- **Creates a 1-1 room and leaves a room, with node-sparky client**
+- **Send a direct message and leaves the room**

 Invite _roomid@sparkbot.io_ to meet the bot.